alexjlockwood/bees-and-bombs-compose/README.md

-# Ring of Circles
+# bees-and-bombs-compose

-Implements the Ring of Circles animation using Jetpack Compose.
+Implements multiple animations, including the Ring of Circles animation using Jetpack Compose.

 ![Ring of Circles](./art/ring-of-circles-compose.gif)